 Major League Baseball interviewed almost 60 people and obtained about 76,000 electronic messages pertaining to allegations that the Astros broke the rules by using a television camera to steal signs.
 It’s actually pretty elaborate, read more here.

 Jan.
 7, 10:54 a.m.: MLB decision on Astros punishment said to be expected soon

 MLB was expecting to have a decision soon on what punishment then-manager A.J.
 Hinch, then-general manager Jeff Luhnow and other members of the Astros front office would face.
 Sources said the organization could be hit with a very large fine.

 Jan.
 7, 6:12 p.m.: Boston Red Sox under investigation for similar sign-stealing scheme

 The MLB said it would investigate allegations that the Red Sox illegally used their video replay room to steal signs between opposing pitchers and catchers during their 2018 World Series championship season.

 MLB released a nine-page report regarding the Astros cheating scandal.
 The report’s main takeaways were the punishments:

-- $5 million fine (the largest MLB allows)
+- $5 million fine (the largest the MLB allows)

-KRPC 2 asked fans how they felt about photos from the Astros 2017 championship celebration after the news that the team’s manager and general manager had been fired.
-Would they still remain loyal to the team or would they be ashamed to call themselves Astros fans?
+KRPC 2 asked fans how they felt about photos from the Astros 2017 championship celebration, after the news that the team’s manager and general manager had been fired.
+Would they remain loyal to the team or would they be ashamed to call themselves Astros fans?